Paul Cartledge: Academic career

 Cartledge lectured at the New University of Ulster in 1972–73, at Trinity College, Dublin, from 1973 to 1978, and at the University of Warwick in 1978–79.
 In October 1979 he moved to Cambridge University where he is a fellow of Clare College.

 In 2008, Cartledge was elected to the newly established A. G. Leventis Professorship of Greek Culture at Cambridge University, a position from which he retired at the end of September 2014.

 Cartledge holds a visiting Global Distinguished Professorship at New York University, funded by the Greek Parliament, and sits on the European Advisory Board of Princeton University Press.

 Cartledge is also a holder of the Gold Cross of the Order of Honour of Greece and an Honorary Citizen of (modern) Sparta.

+He is Vice-Chair of the British Committee for the Reunification of the Parthenon Marbles.

 Field of study

 Cartledge's field of study is Athens and Sparta in the Classical Age; he has been described as a Laconophile.

 He was chief historical consultant for the BBC TV series The Greeks and the Channel 4 series The Spartans, presented by Bettany Hughes.

+Cartledge has appeared several times over his career on the BBC radio program In Our Time on episodes that discuss the ancient world.